spring-projects/spring-integration-extensions/spring-integration-zip/README.md

 * Iterable

 In input data types can be mixed as part of an Iterable.
-E.g. you should be easily be able to compress a collection containing Strings, byte arrays and Files.
+E.g. you should be easily able to compress a collection containing Strings, byte arrays and Files.
 It is important to note that nested Iterables are *NOT SUPPORTED* at present time.

 The zip transformer can be customized by setting several properties: